mskilab-org/gGnome/README.md

 ![vis3](../master/inst/extdata/images/output_9_0.png)

-* Read in an actual JaBbA output inferred from HCC1143 cell line whole genome sequencing as a gGraph.
-We see now in the graph there are 350 aberrant junctions (somatic adjacency that are not present in reference or germline), 310 loose ends (JaBbA's way of coping with false negative junction calls), and 1000 reference connections which help connect the adjacencies consistent with the reference genome.
+* The object `gGraph` is instantaited from an actual JaBbA output inferred from HCC1143 cell line whole genome sequencing as a gGraph.
+We see now in the graph that there are 350 aberrant junctions (i.e. a somatic adjacency that is not present in reference or germline), 310 loose ends (i.e. false negative junction calls), and 1000 reference connections which help connect the adjacencies consistent with the reference genome.

 ```R